fmueller/api-discovery/README.md

 ### Run locally

-You can start the whole stack (Swagger UI and Storage incl.
-PostgreSQL DB) locally by running:
+You can start the whole stack locally (Swagger UI and Storage incl.
+PostgreSQL DB and test data) by running:

 ```bash
 ./start.sh localhost